Bidimensionality and Kernels: Conclusion

-The main two meta-theorems from \cite{BodlaenderFLPSTmetaArxiv} say that quasi-coverable problems with finite integer index admit linear kernels on graphs of bounded genus and that coverable CMSO-definable problems admit polynomial kernels on graphs of bounded genus.
-In order to refine \cite{BodlaenderFLPSTmetaArxiv}, we need the following lemma. \begin{lemma} If $\Pi$ is a quasi-coverable problem on graphs of bounded genus, then there exists a bidimensional separable problem $\Pi^*$ such that if $(G,k)\in \Pi$, then $OPT_{\Pi^*}(G)=\cO(k)$. \end{lemma} The lemma follows from the following observation.
+The main two meta-theorems from \cite{BodlaenderFLPST16meta} say that quasi-coverable problems with finite integer index admit linear kernels on graphs of bounded genus and that coverable CMSO-definable problems admit polynomial kernels on graphs of bounded genus.
+By making use of SQGC property of graphs of bounded genus, it is not difficult to prove that if a set $S$ is such that $\tw(G- {\bf R}_{G}^{r}(S))\leq r$, then $S$ is also a \twetamod for $\eta =\cO(r)$.
+The following lemma allows to refine the results from \cite{BodlaenderFLPST16meta}. \begin{lemma} If $\Pi$ is a quasi-coverable problem on graphs of bounded genus, then there exists a contraction-bidimensional separable problem $\Pi^*$ such that if $(G,k)\in \Pi$, then $OPT_{\Pi^*}(G)=\cO(k)$. \end{lemma} \begin{proof} The lemma follows from the following observation.
 Let $\Pi$ be an $r$-quasi-coverable problem.
-Consider the following problem $\Pi^*$: for a graph $G$ of genus $g$, pair $(G,k)\in \Pi^*$ if and only if there is a subset of vertices $S\subseteq V(G)$ such that $|S|\leq r \cdot k$ and $\tw(G\setminus {\bf R}_{G}^{r}(S))\leq r$.
-Because $\Pi$ is $r$-quasi-coverable, we have that if $(G,k)\in \Pi$, then $OPT_{\Pi^*}(G)\leq r\cdot k$.
-As in the case with \textsc{Treewidth-$\eta$-Modulator}, it is easy to see that $\Pi^*$ is contraction-bidimensional and separable.
+Consider the following problem $\Pi^*$: for a graph $G$ of genus $g$, pair $(G,k)\in \Pi^*$ if and only if there is a subset of vertices $S\subseteq V(G)$ such that $|S|\leq r \cdot k$ and $\tw(G- {\bf R}_{G}^{r}(S))\leq r$.
+Because $\Pi$ is $r$-quasi-coverable, we have that if $(G,k)\in \Pi$, then $OPT_{\Pi^*}(G)\leq k$.
+As in the case with \textsc{Treewidth-$\eta$-Modulator}, it is easy to see that $\Pi^*$ is contraction-bidimensional and separable. \end{proof}

-By Lemma~\ref{lem:protrus_decomp}, there is a protrusion decomposition for $\Pi^*$ and thus there is a decomposition for $\Pi$.
-This implies one of the main result of \cite{BodlaenderFLPSTmetaArxiv}: Every quasi-coverable problem with finite integer index admits a linear kernel on graphs of bounded genus.
+By Lemma~\ref{lem:protrus_decomp}, there is a protrusion decomposition for $\Pi^*$ and thus there is a protrusion decomposition for $\Pi$.
+This implies one of the main result of \cite{BodlaenderFLPST16meta}: Every quasi-coverable problem with finite integer index admits a linear kernel on graphs of bounded genus.
 This also can be used to show that every quasi-coverable CMSO-definable problem admits a polynomial kernel on graphs of bounded genus.
-Finally, let us remark that the results for quasi-coverable problems on graphs of bounded genus from \cite{BodlaenderFLPSTmetaArxiv} can be extended to graphs excluding some apex graph as a minor.
-Here, one needs to adapt the notion of covering a graph.
-Instead of covering graph by balls in the metric space of its radial-graph, we can use the metric space of some supergraph $H$ of a given graph $G$, which excludes as a minor the same apex graph as graph $G$.
+Thus the results of this paper subsume all the linear and polynomial kernels on graphs of bounded genus from \cite{BodlaenderFLPST16meta}.
+We refer to \cite{BodlaenderFLPST16meta} for the list of these problems.